BillFeng77/SE_Horse_Racing_Website/installation&run.md

 npm run dev
 ```

-Then go to localhost:3000 and you can see the app.
+Then visit localhost:3000 (default port) and you can see the app.